mephistolist/godev/README.md

 # GoDev
-A cross-platform devops project in Golang that's built for speed, customization and an orthodox methodology.
+A simple cross-platform devops project in Golang that's built for speed and customization.